-The Italian port Trieste has approx. 205,000 inhabitants and is the capital town of the autonomous region Friuli Venezia Giulia.
+The Italian city of Trieste has approx. 205,000 inhabitants and is the capital town of the autonomous region Friuli Venezia Giulia.
 As most important harbour of the Austrian-Hungarian Empire it became a centre of navigation and marine science.
 Due to the sub-Mediterranean climate the summers are usually very hot and dry, the winters mild and rich in rain.
 As starting point for your cycling tour Trieste has a very convenient position.
 After a few kilometres you leave the harbour city and follow the former railway trail in direction of Slovenia.
 You leave Italy behind and you reach the „port of roses“, Portoroz.
 You will find some preserved buildings from the ages of Monarchs.
 Soon you continue cycling to Croatia, land of the red soil.
 The Adriatic Sea invites you for a bath; the pedestrian area of the historic centre of Porec awaits you.

 Individual arrival in Trieste.
 Relax in one of the city’s historic cafés: in many of these, nothing has changed since the days when writers such as Svevo, Saba, Stendhal sat at their tables and wrote their works.
 A stroll through Piazza Unità d’Italia, also known as the ‘drawing room of the city’, is another must.
 If you have time, spend a few hours discovering Miramare Castle, overlooking the sea, a few kilometres from the capital.